 State Rep. Jim Runestad was first elected to serve in the Michigan House of Representatives in November 2014.
 He represents the 44th District, which includes the residents of Highland Township, White Lake Township, Springfield Township, Milford Township and parts of Waterford Township, as well as the Village of Milford.

-Runestad serves as the vice chair of the Committee on Families, Children, and Seniors.
-He is also a member of the Committees on Insurance, Judiciary, and Local Government.
+Runestad serves as chair of the House Judiciary Committee.
+He is also a member of the Insurance, Communications and Technology, and Local Government committees.

 Runestad graduated from Central Michigan University with a B.S. in Education and a concentration in History, Economics and Politics.